Guy Debord Chronology

 1989.
 Panegyric, Volume 1.

 1994.
-Suffering from an increasingly painful terminal illness, Debord commits suicide November 30.
+Suffering from an incurable and increasingly painful illness, Debord commits suicide November 30.

 2001.
 Alice Debord begins the rerelease of all of Debord’s films with a complete retrospective at the Venice Film Festival.

-Chronology from Guy Debord’s Complete Cinematic Works (AK Press, 2003, translated and edited by Ken Knabb), which includes the scripts of all six of Debord’s films along with illustrations, documents and extensive annotations.
-For further information, see Guy Debord’s Films.
+Chronology from Guy Debord’s Complete Cinematic Works: Revised and Expanded Edition (PM Press, 2026; translated and edited by Ken Knabb), which includes the scripts of all seven of Debord’s films along with illustrations, documents, and extensive annotations.
+For further information, see Guy Debords Films.

 No copyright.